aws-samples/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

 ![](./assets/dms-task1-4.png)

-> **_NOTE:_** This task may for 12 to 15 minutes.
+> **_NOTE:_** This task may take 12 to 15 minutes.
 Please proceed to the next step.
 After a full load, you will see 128,714 Rows are migrated.

 ## Creating Replication Task for Aurora Migration
  Now, we will migrate four tables (Riders, Drivers, Payment and Billing) from Oracle to Aurora PostgreSQL.
 We have already created the DDL for those tables in Aurora as part of the environment setup.